-One important point here is that taxes on the transportation industry is not new.
+One significant point here is that taxes on the transportation industry is not new.
 Taxes were levied on this industry under the previous law as well.
 The taxes were liable on reverse charge basis where the receiver of the services offered by the GTA (Goods Transport Agency) was liable to pay taxes.

 In the GST regime, the same person is responsible for the payment of GST, but the taxation scope is widened.